 The approaches taken by these artists to the project were rich and various, and the link between them and their chosen interlocutor often subtle and understated.
 Each of the painters wrote a personal text for the exhibition catalogue exploring further their relationship with the twentieth-century Italian artist they chose.

-The exhibition represents a fascinating encounter between cultures.
+The exhibition represented a fascinating encounter between cultures.
 As Brendan Prendeville says in his introduction to the exhibition catalogue: 'It is in painting that the transforming power of art is most evident, for it can draw on what we might regard as a natural and universal faculty for seeing something as other than it is… Accepting that this potential in painting is universal, we might encapsulate its "Italian" realisation in an aphorism: painting takes us to another country.'

-The exhibition is accompanied by a catalogue.
+The exhibition catalogue is available in our online shop.
 Buy now